 At 3:30 p.m. this afternoon, refugees from Syria, Malaysia and Vietnam will participate in a panel discussion moderated by Dr. Muni Mysore in the Museum's interior Garden of Contemplation, included in general admission fees.
 (See attached biographies).

-Free performances of the Asian Fusion Showcase begin at 7 p.m. in Bonnie & John Buhler Hall, with greetings from Museum president & CEO John Young and Asian Heritage Society president Art Miki.
+Free performances of the Asian Fusion Showcase begin at 7 p.m. in Bonnie & John Buhler Hall, with greetings from Museum president & CEO John Young and Asian Heritage Society - will open in a new tab president Art Miki.
 Visitors are invited to arrive early and explore the Museum galleries, which are open until 9 p.m. today (regular admission fees apply to gallery access).

 Performers include Chinese drummer Phoebe Man; Sikaran Arnis Academy (Filipino marital arts); JCAM Koto ensemble (unique Japanese instruments); Aboriginal School of Dance; Manitoba Great Wall Performing Arts Inc. (Chinese-Canadian performers); India School of Dance (Indo-Canadian dancers); Aurora Odori (Japanese-Canadian dancers); Hinode Taiko (Japanese-Canadian drummers).